 Warm Nettle oil has been traditionally used as a restorative anti-wrinkle facial mask for sensitive skin.
 It helps combat irritation, redness, and itching and improves skin conditions.

-In hair care, nettle stimulates the scalp, improves circulation, and helps promote fuller, more radiant hair.
-Nettles have a long-standing reputation for preventing hair loss and making the hair soft and shiny.
+In hair care, nettle stimulates the scalp, improves circulation, and helps promote fuller, softer, and more radiant hair.
+Nettles have a long-standing reputation for preventing hair loss due to their anti-inflammatory properties which helps with irritated scalp conditions.
 Nettle is an excellent hair conditioner.
-Rich in minerals and plant hormones, it is tonic and astringent and gives a healthy gloss to the hair when used in shampoo bars.
+Rich in silica, minerals and plant hormones, it is tonic and astringent and gives a healthy gloss to the hair when used in shampoo bars.
 Nettle is said to be a remedy for oily hair, dandruff, and hair shaft breakage.